Ethiopian Christianity in the V&A: Song of Songs and Haile Selassie I

 Recent research has provided new information about the believed scribe and possible owner of the Psalter.
 Theologians and historians will deliver presentations that provide insight into the practice of Christianity in Ethiopia dating back to 4th century AD and the structure and decoration of the Book’s 150 pages.

-The National Art Library’s Chief Librarian, Richard Espley, will discuss the Book’s acquisition by the V&A – its seizure during the 1868 Battle of Maqdala and subsequent sale to the museum.
-Visitors will acquire knowledge regarding the relevance of legislation to the V&A’s retention of the Book on behalf of the nation within these contexts.
+The National Art Library’s Chief Librarian, Richard Espley, will discuss the Book’s acquisition by the V&A – its association with the 1868 Battle of Maqdala and subsequent sale to the museum.
+Visitors will acquire knowledge regarding the relevance of government legislation to the V&A’s retention of the Book on behalf of the nation within these contexts.

 Day Two: